Harvard Business School Admissions is not averse to change and here are a few elements in the 2016-17 application that are different:

 • HBS 2+2 applications will only be reviewed R3.
 There is no advantage to 2+2 applicants applying in Round 1 or 2.

-• Unlike the last few years, there is no advice on the Direct form the Director blog giving insight into the question.
+• Unlike the last few years, there is no advice on the Direct from the Director blog giving insight into the question.
 The silence is probably because the current director, Dee Leopold, is leaving this position shortly, and the new director, Chad Losee (HBS MBA 2013), will assume the director role in June.

 • The deadlines are only slightly different from last year.
 The Round 1 deadline is Sept.
 7, 2016, just two days earlier than last year’s Sept.
 9 round 1 due date.